kvesta/vesta/README.md

 ## Overview

 Vesta is a static analysis of vulnerabilities, Docker and Kubernetes cluster configuration detect toolkit.
 It inspects Kubernetes and Docker configures, cluster pods, and containers with safe practices.
-It also analyses image or container components with an extra python module and node npm scan.
 <br/>
 <br/>
 Vesta is a flexible toolkit which can run on physical machines in different types of systems (Windows, Linux, MacOS).